Sanity Checks for Saliency Maps: Data Randomization Test

 In our experiments, we permute the training labels for each model and data set pair, and train the model to greater than $95\%$ training set accuracy.
 Note that the test accuracy is never better than randomly guessing a label (up to sampling error).
 For each resulting model, we then compute explanations on the same test bed of inputs for a model trained with true labels and the corresponding model trained on randomly permuted labels.

 \textbf{Gradient is sensitive.} We find, again, that gradients, and its smoothgrad variant, undergo substantial changes.
-In addition, the GradCAM masks also change becoming more disconnected.
+We also observe that GradCAM masks undergo changes that result in masks with disconnected patches.

-\textbf{Sole reliance on visual inspection can be misleading.} For Guided BackProp, we observe a visual change; however, we find that the masks still highlight portions of the input that would seem plausible, given correspondence with the input, on naive visual inspection.
+\textbf{Sole reliance on the visual inspection can be misleading.} For Guided BackProp, we observe a visual change; however, we find that the masks still highlight portions of the input that would seem plausible, given correspondence with the input, on naive visual inspection.
 For example, from the diverging masks (Figure \ref{mnist_random_labels_figure}-Right), we see that the Guided BackProp mask still assigns positive relevance across most of the digit for the network trained on random labels.

 For gradient$\odot$input and integrated gradients, we also observe visual changes in the masks obtained, particularly, in the sign of the attributions.
 Despite this, the input structure is still clearly prevalent in the masks.
-The effect observed is particularly prominent for sparse inputs like MNIST where the background is zero; however, we observe similar effects for Fashion MNIST (see Appendix).
+The effect observed is particularly prominent for sparse inputs like MNIST where most of the input is zero; however, we observe similar effects for Fashion MNIST (see Appendix), which is less sparse.
 With visual inspection alone, it is not inconceivable that an analyst could confuse the integrated gradient and gradient$\odot$input masks derived from a network trained on random labels as legitimate.
+We clarify these findings and address implications in the discussion section.